operate-bsv/www.operatebsv.org/src/docs/index.md

 Developers can also chose to extend the Lua VM with their own modules, even writing Elixir code in their own application that is called from within the Lua VM.

-This kind of flexibility is powerful and opens up wild use cases limited only by your imagination.
+This kind of flexibility is powerful and opens up use cases limited only by your imagination.

 ### Publishing Ops with the CLI